ovh/docs/pages/web_cloud/domains/transfer_incoming_ionos/guide.en-ie.md

 > For security, domain names with a generic extension (e.g. *.com*, *.net* or *.org*) are locked by default and cannot be transferred.
 Before you can initiate a domain name transfer, you must disable this transfer lock.
 >

-Follow the steps described in [Ionos dedicated documentation](https://www.ionos.com/help/domains/transferring-your-domain-within-ionos/disabling-the-domain-transfer-lock-with-11-ionos/){.external}.
+Follow the steps described in the [Ionos documentation](https://www.ionos.com/help/domains/transferring-your-domain-within-ionos/disabling-the-domain-transfer-lock-with-11-ionos/){.external}.

 ### Step 3 - Get the authorization code

 The authorization code protects your domain name against unauthorized transfers by third parties.
 This code is required to authorize the transfer of your domain name to a new provider.

-Follow the steps described in [Ionos dedicated documentation](https://www.ionos.com/help/domains/transferring-your-domain-away-from-ionos-to-another-provider/getting-the-authorization-code-for-your-domain-with-11-ionos/){.external}.
+Follow the steps described in the [Ionos documentation](https://www.ionos.com/help/domains/transferring-your-domain-away-from-ionos-to-another-provider/getting-the-authorization-code-for-your-domain-with-11-ionos/){.external}.

-Once you have obtained the authorization code, you can proceed with the transfer of your domain name by following the steps in our guide “[Transfer your domain name to OVHcloud](/pages/web_cloud/domains/transfer_incoming_generic_domain)”.
+Once you have obtained the authorization code, you can proceed with the transfer of your domain name by following the steps in our guide “[Transferring a domain name to OVHcloud](/pages/web_cloud/domains/transfer_incoming_generic_domain)”.

 ## Go further <a name="go-further"></a>